icerpc/icerpc-docs/pages/slice/language-guide/proxy-types.md

 ---
 title: Proxy types
-description: What does it mean to use an interface as a type in Slice?
+description: Using an interface as a type in Slice.
 ---

 ## Using an interface as a type